cronix38/reddit-dl-ffmpeg/README.md

 Contents of file `dist\index.js` in this repo can be copy and pasted into the console on a Reddit page with an .mp4 video such as https://www.reddit.com/r/aww/comments/12ujv9d/employee_of_the_month/ to download the video.

 To use this more easily, save it as a boomarklet.
-Create a new bookmark, and and enter `javascript:` followed by pasting the entire script as the url target.
+Create a new bookmark, and enter `javascript:` followed by pasting the entire script as the url target.
 This allows you to simply open a reddit page and click on the bookmark to download the video.

 ![chrome_9XB0J6E8he](https://user-images.githubusercontent.com/102277225/233794262-1da64589-5480-4438-9590-874bb12805ce.png)